Choosing the Right Garden Pond Liners

 While preformed pond liners are quite easy to install, they are somewhat less flexible with respect to size, shape and artistic freedom since they are purchased in a predetermined shape.
 While it is possible to find a preformed liner in an appropriate size for a large scale water garden or koi pond, oftentimes they are used more as small garden pond liners.
 Typically preformed liners are made out of either plastic or fiberglass, which also makes it very difficult to install a pond skimmer.
 Installing a pond skimmer usually involves cutting a hole in the side of the liner, which usually isn't possible or is much more difficult with a hardshell liner.
 For more information please see our pages on fiberglass pond liners and plastic liners, pond liners for sale.

-For more pond liner information, please click on one of the above links, or read our step by step guild entitled 'How to Build a Pond'.
+For more pond liner information, please click on one of the above links, or read our step by step guide entitled 'How to Build a Pond'.

 Click Here to Return from Garden Pond Liners to our Home Page